 Tips From Rose Grower Marjoland

-Angelien van den Nouweland is the relations manager at Marjoland, one of the largest rose nurseries of the Netherlands.
+Angelien van den Nouweland is the relations manager at Marjoland, one of the largest rose nurseries in the Netherlands.
 On 20 hectares famous roses are grown, like Red Naomi!, Jumilia, Penny Lane, and several Dolomiti varieties.
 What are the tips on optimal treatment from a leading rose grower?

 Angelien: "For a good vase life it is important that the rose can absorb clean water with nutrition and transport this to the bud.
 A rose normally absorbs water and nutrition through the roots, but when the rose is cut it goes through the vessels at the bottom of the stem.

 It is important that this bottom remains free of bacteria.
 The bacteria can develop slime around the stem, clogging the vessels.
 The thorns are best left on the stem if possible; when you remove them there are wounds where bacteria can penetrate.
 Remove the lower leaves so that they do not hang in the water.
-When the roses are put on the water, it is important to cut 2 to 5 cm from the stem, because the veins dry up when they are not on the water.
+When the roses are put in the water, it is important to cut 2 to 5 cm from the stem, because the veins dry up when they are not in the water.
 Do this with a clean and sharp knife or scissors.
 Blunt knives and scissors can pinch the barrels.

 To improve the water balance for the roses, I advise adding Chrysal rose food to the water.
 Make sure you have the right amount of rose food, sometimes it is necessary to put several bags in the vase.
 It is contradictory that bacteria can also grow well on the food in the water, so it is important to replace the water when it is no longer clear and then add rose food again.